 To melt the chocolate add chocolate chips to a microwave-safe bowl.
 Microwave the chocolate for 30-second intervals.
 Stir the chocolate in between intervals until fully melted.
 You don’t want to burn the chocolate because it will dry out.

-Now that your chocolate is melted and cookies have cooled dip each cookie, one at a time, halfway on the front side into the chocolate.
+Now that your chocolate is melted and the cookies have cooled dip each cookie, one at a time, halfway on the front side into the chocolate.
 You can dip the whole half but I felt that it was too much chocolate for the cookie.

 Sprinkle the ground almonds on the chocolate portion of the cookie.
 Do this before the chocolate sets.
 This will help the ground almonds stick to the cookie.